ethz-asl/cad-percept/cpt_selective_icp/README.md

 Now observe /corrected_scan and /ref_corrected_scan (only for selective ICP)

 Hint:
-For better alignment of Marker, deactivate Mesh Model.
+- For better alignment of Marker, deactivate Mesh Model.
+Marker can not be accessed through mesh.
+- There is a second interactive marker (red), which can be used to find closest facet ID to this marker.
+It is important to load the CAD first.
+Somehow the first projection on the facet is not shown in rviz.

 ## Issues